 Knowledge of EU politics at an introductory level is recommended (e.g. ST-202) or, alternatively, use of John McCormick, Understanding the European Union.
 A Concise Introduction (London and Basingstoke: Palgrave 2014) and Michele Cini & Nieves Peréz-Solórzano Borragán (eds), European Union Politics (Oxford: Oxford University Press 2013) for thorough preparation prior to the courses.

-The monthly rate for student housing is approx. NOK 2740/EUR 250 (as of December 1, 2015), which will be adjusted to the length of your stay.
-You can apply for accommodation only after you have been accepted to the program.
+The monthly rate for student housing is appr NOK 2740 kr/278 EUR which will be adjusted to the length of your stay.
+We kindly ask all applicants to apply for accommodation after they have been accepted to the programme.

 Apply for accommodation here